Code-Institute-Submissions/a-rod85-Aarons-adventures/README.md

     ⊛ Media

-    ∙Images and video used on the website came from tripadvisor, istockphoto, stackpathcdn,the undercover food critic,zuma restaurant,hongkong living, bostonmagazine,be-gusto, pin and youtube.
+    ∙Images used on the website came from tripadvisor, istockphoto, stackpathcdn,the undercover food critic,zuma restaurant,hongkong living, bostonmagazine,be-gusto and pin.

 ⊛ Code References used: